segator/kubewatch-telegram/README.md

       --flatten                  Whether to produce flatten JSON output or not.
       --telegramapi=TELEGRAMAPI  API Key for Telegram bot
       --telegramgroup=TELEGRAMGROUP
+                                 Group that the bot should post to.
+Note that Telegram groups are negative values, but drop the - here.
+If you wish to message an individual, you will need to add a negative on the command line
-                                 Group that the bot should post to --version                  Show application version.
+      --version                  Show application version.

 Args: